© All Rights Reserved Hien

 © All Rights Reserved NothPole

 The average temperature during the day can easily reach as high as 34 °C and could drop to as low as 22 °C during the night or after a thunderstorm.
 Higher or lower temperatures are actually extremely rare and variations throughout the year are extremely low.
 The average highs range from 31.5 °C in December to 33.2 °C in March, while average lows range from 22.5 °C in January to 23.9 °C in May.
-Thunderstorms could come in less than an hour without warning during wet season and even though it seldom lasts for more than 2 hours, flash floods could occur a couple of times a year, and the traffic would come to a standstill.
+Thunderstorms could come in less than an hour without warning during wet season and even though it seldom lasts for more than two hours, flash floods could occur a few times a year, and the traffic would come to a standstill.
 Average annual precipitation is around 2,400mm with the wettest months being October to December and March/April, with around 250mm a month.
 June and July are the driest with about half that amount.